| | | | | | |

 4. Prepare the Dough

-Add cold water 1 tablespoon at a time, mixing with a spoon until you get a dough that holds together (Make sure to add enough water so the dough doesn’t fall apart, as it’s better to have a dough that’s a little too moist than too dry).
+(TIP: You may not need to use all the ice water.
+Make sure to add enough water so the dough doesn’t fall apart, as it’s better to have a dough that’s a little too moist than too dry).

 5. Roll out the Dough